 - Read and Highlight the word (phonemes are located within the initial, medial, final sounds)

 I am super obsessed with this new resource!
 However, my first thought with any new resource (especially something this large) is how in the world am I going to organize all the pieces!?!
 Kristin gives us some great ideas in our podcast conversation such as…

 If you want to hear even more about our newest resource, our Sound Wall, then be sure to tune in to our recent podcast episode.
 “Making the Most out of Your Sound Wall” is episode 53 of Where the Primary Things Are.
 Not only will you hear a breakdown of this resource, but even more ideas and activities to do with your sound wall within your primary classroom!
 This is definitely one you don’t want to miss hearing!

 The variety of components included lends itself to someone who already has a wall but is also designed for someone brand new to using a sound wall.
-No matter the case, students with speech and language concerns, ESL students, or special education students are often included within your general education classrooms.
-I often hear well, I’m not a speech pathologist, however explicitly teaching the phonemes and paired graphemes will help with your phonics instruction, reading, and writing!
+No matter the case, students with speech and language concerns, ESL students, or special education students are often included in your general education classrooms.
+I often hear well; I’m not a speech pathologist, however explicitly teaching the phonemes and paired graphemes will help with your phonics instruction, reading, and writing!
 Not only for the student in need but all students.

-Let’s see how excited you are for this resource!
+Let’s see how excited you are about this resource!
 How are you planning on using it within your classroom do you think?
 What part do you think will be your favorite?
 Make sure to share those thoughts in the comments below.
 Once you have your sound wall set up in your classroom, be sure to come back and share a picture of it!

 Remember… this resource may “sound” /A/-mazing, because it truly is!